Narngisa/Narngisa/README.md

 Hi there!👋 I'm Natthanan — or you can call me Narngisa.
 =========================

 I'm a high school student and aspiring programmer from Wat Nuannoradit School.
-I have a strong passion for problem-solving, especially through programming and storytelling.
-In my free time, I enjoy drawing and writing fiction, which often inspires and shapes my software projects.
+I have a strong passion for problem-solving, especially through programming in my free time, I enjoy drawing and writing fiction and playing chess, which often inspires and shapes my software projects.

 My main interests lie in both front-end and back-end web development, where I’ve built a solid foundation through personal projects and continuous learning.
-I'm currently expanding my skill set by exploring new programming languages, enhancing my GitHub portfolio, and seeking new opportunities to grow as a developer.
+I'm currently expanding my skill set by exploring new programming languages, enhancing my GitHub and portfolio, and seeking new opportunities to grow as a developer.
 I’m always eager to combine creativity with technology to build meaningful and engaging digital experiences.

 ### 📌 About Me